Seabath/CypressTests/README.md

 # Installing

-It's a node project so business as usual: `npm install`
+It's a node project so business as usual: `npm install` or you can use yarn `yarn install`

 # Running

-To run tests, open your terminal and: `npm run cy:run`\
-Or you can open the cypress window to watch the test executing itself: `npm run cy:open`
+To run tests, open your terminal and: `npm run cy:run`, or for yarn fan: `yarn run cypress run`\ Or you can open the cypress window to watch the test executing itself: `npm run cy:open` or `yarn run cypress run`